ballerina-platform/ballerina-spec/beps/lib-graphql/1460_graphql_client_subscription_support.md

 - **Breaking changes**: This proposal includes backward-incompatible changes:
   - Removing the deprecated `executeWithType()` method.
+  - Removing the deprecated `graphql:ServerError` type, which was used only by the removed `executeWithType()` method and is no longer constructed anywhere.
-  - Adding a new field to the closed `ClientConfiguration` record, which breaks binary (BIR) compatibility for dependents compiled against the previous version.
+  - Adding new fields to the closed `ClientConfiguration`/`WebSocketConfiguration` records, which breaks binary (BIR) compatibility for dependents compiled against the previous version.

   Therefore, these changes must be shipped in a release where breaking changes are permitted, with the major version bump.

+- **Client error handling model**: The client returns the full GraphQL response (data and `errors` together) when the target type carries an `errors` field (a `GenericResponseWithErrors` subtype, the recommended binding type), and returns a `graphql:ClientError` when binding to a type that omits `errors` and the response carries errors.
+This target-type-driven choice mirrors strongly-typed clients that expose both partial data and errors (rather than discarding partial data).
+To preserve partial data on the error path as well, `graphql:PayloadBindingError` carries the response `data` and `extensions` in its detail when the binding fails due to a response that contained `errors`.

 - **Protocol assumption**: The server is assumed to speak `graphql-transport-ws`.
 Older servers using the legacy `graphql-ws` (subscriptions-transport-ws) subprotocol are not supported.
 This matches the Ballerina listener's behavior, which also supports only `graphql-transport-ws`.
 - **Concurrency**: The multiplexing dispatcher and the subscriber map must be safe under concurrent `subscribe()`/`close()` calls; the design confines this state to the client instance and relies on Ballerina isolation to enforce safety.